Definitions and frequently asked questions

 The Campus Support team provides safety and security services across Griffith’s campuses.
 Services are available 24-hours on all main Griffith University campuses.
 You can contact the team on 1800 800 707 (free call) anywhere on campus.

-Note: at Southbank, the QCGU team is available during building open hours.
-After this time, the QCAD (Qld College of Art and Design) team are available.
+Note: at the Brisbane City (Southbank) campus, the QCGU team is available during building open hours.
+After this time, the QCAD (Qld College of Art and Design) Campus Support team are available.

 Security Escort Service

-The Campus Support Team offers a Security Escort Service to staff and students on each campus to aide in feeling safe when moving around the campus.
-Security escorts may be pre-arranged for other times during the day.
+The Campus Support Team offers Personal Safety Services to staff and students on each campus to aide in feeling safe when moving around the campus.
+Security services may be pre-arranged for other times during the day.

-Night bus services also run from the Gold Coast and Nathan campuses to drop off points in the local area.
+Night bus services also run from the Gold Coast and Brisbane South (Nathan) campuses to drop off points in the local area.

-Find more information about security escort services at Griffith University, or contact the team on 1800 800 707.
+Find more information about personal safety services at Griffith University, or contact the team on 1800 800 707.

 Student Safety and Wellbeing